pizzaserved/mjapi.io/src/blog/_posts/2025-07-17-reboot-like-midjourney-but-api.md

 > _massive tree of life in garden of eden sunrise far away and some mountains_
 >
-> <span style="color: gray; float: right;">_midjourney_</span>
+> <span style="color: gray; float: right;">midjourney</span>
 > ![placeholder: midjourney result](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/gjod0itn8mrpgdy9d8ra.png)
 >
-> <span style="color: gray; float: right;">_mjapi_</span>
+> <span style="color: gray; float: right;">mjapi</span>
 > ![placeholder: mjapi result](/assets/img/2025-07-17-reboot-like-midjourney-but-api/tree-of-life-garden-of-eden-mjapi.jpg)

-I like how mjapi reads youd mind and infers the _right_ amount of detail. if you would've just said "tree of life in garden of eden", it might've added some more details by itself (rivers, birds etc., like midjourney), but because you also mention "some mountains", it _understands_ that you've already thought about details, so it is less likely to assume you've missed some of them, the result being something what we (subjectively) think is closer to your intent
+I like how mjapi reads your mind and infers the _right_ amount of detail. if you would've just said "tree of life in garden of eden", it might've added some more details by itself (rivers, birds etc., like midjourney), but because you also mention "some mountains", it _understands_ that you've already thought about details, so it is less likely to assume you've missed some of them, the result being something what we (subjectively) think is closer to your intent

 ## what changed